 When it comes to the mysteries of love, we all want to believe we have free will over the partners we choose.
-However, there’s a lot more to attraction than meets the eye, much of which has to do with attachment theory.
+However, there’s a lot more to attraction than meets the eye, much of which has to do with attachment theory for adults.

 Clients often come to our practice after noticing troubling, recurrent patterns in their relationships.
 Maybe they’ve had multiple relationships fall apart for similar reasons, keep dating the same type of person repeatedly, have a hard time opening up and trusting in relationships, or have found themselves attracted to emotionally unavailable partners and they don’t understand why.

 To gain a deeper understanding of why these patterns may be occurring, and to demystify those infamous laws of attraction, it’s important to understand attachment theory for adults and to know your own attachment style.